ilios/user-guide/courses-and-sessions/courses/add-parent-objective.md

 ### 4. Add Parent to Course Objective

 Now that "Add New" has been clicked as shown above, the Program Year Objective can be selected as a Parent to the Course Objective.
+These parent objectives reflect graduation requirements and related competencies.
+They will prove to be very helpful in setting expected educational outcomes and learning goals.

 ![add program year objective](../../images/course_objectives/add_program_year_objective.png)